DerName/dropwizard-rabbitmq/README.md

 Rabbitmq configuration, metrics, health-checks and lifecycle management integrated with dropwizard, focused on common use cases.
 Inspired by dropwizard-core and [dropwizard-extra](//github.com/datasift/dropwizard-extra).

-Usage
+Simple Usage
 -----
-**Dangerous** Application will fail to start if RabbitMQ initial connection attempt does not succeed.
+Easy to use, but if initial connection fails no retry will be performed.
 ``` java
 final ExecutorService deliveryExecutor = environment.lifecycle()
         .executorService("index-consumer-delivery-thread-pool")